 Yet, seeing how middle-tier Avira’s Internet Security suite was a bit worse than Avast’s Ultimate edition, it’s pretty clear that the latter is better overall.
 Both most expensive versions add identical side-products, which are decidedly inferior to a dedicated third-party VPN.

-Avira vs. Avast: which offers better protection?
+Avira vs. Avast security: which offers better protection?

 |AV-Test||Top product||Top product|